 The main difference between different flooring materials and their suitability for use with the system is the material’s thermal conductivity, meaning how quickly and efficiently heat generated transfers to the floor surface.
-The best flooring for underfloor heating is flooring with good conductivity as it heats up quicker, gives more heat output and is more efficient to run.
+The best flooring for underfloor heating is one with good conductivity as it heats up quicker, gives more heat output and is more efficient to run.
 However, this does not mean that underfloor heating could not be used under less conductive materials and there are systems available for use with virtually any floor finish.
-Whether you’re renovating or choosing flooring for a new construction, we outline in this article what you need to know about different flooring for underfloor heating.
+Whether you’re renovating or choosing flooring for a new construction, we outline in this article what you need to know about the best flooring options for underfloor heating.

 TILE, STONE & POLISHED SCREED

-The best type of flooring to use with underfloor heating is tile and stone.
+The best flooring type to use with underfloor heating is tile and stone.
 Tile and stone have high thermal conductivity, meaning that the heat from an underfloor heating pipe or wire transfers to the floor surface quickly.
 Tile and stone also retain heat well making the system efficient.
 Due to the excellent thermal properties, tile and stone are ideal for use with underfloor heating in high heat loss areas such as sunrooms.
 They can be heated to up to 84°F or more.

 The thickness of the tile and stone has little impact on the heat output, but it does increase the heat up time a little so sticking to a maximum thickness of 3/4″ is recommended when you’re seeking a highly responsive system.